-We now want to begin a conversation about the improvement we want to see in the health of Leeds citizens, and ask if we should all take greater responsibility for our health and wellbeing and the health and wellbeing of those around us.
-All organisations need to work together to achieve this.
+Leaders from the city's health and care services, and members of the Health and Wellbeing Board now want to begin a conversation with citizens, businesses and communities about the improvement people want to see in the health and wellbeing of Leeds citizens, and ask if individuals and communities should take greater responsibility for our health and wellbeing and the health and wellbeing of those around us.

-Improving the health of the city needs to happen alongside delivering more efficient, affordable services that offer better value for tax payers.
+Improving the health of the city needs to happen alongside delivering more efficient, services to ensure financial sustainability and offer better value for tax payers.

-The NHS in England has also said what it thinks needs to change for our health services when it presented the Five Year Forward View for the NHS.
-As well as talking about the role of citizens in improving the health of Leeds, we must also plan what health and care services need to do to meet these changes:
+The NHS in England has also said what it thinks needs to change for our health services when it presented the "Five Year Forward View for the NHS".
+As well as talking about the role of citizens in improving the health and wellbeing of Leeds, the city's Health and Wellbeing Board must also work with citizens to plan what health and care services need to do to meet these changes:

-- We believe that too often care is organised around single illnesses rather than all of an individual's needs and that this should change. - We also believe many people are treated in hospitals when being cared for in their own homes and communities would give better results. - Services can sometimes be hard to access and difficult to navigate.
+- Health and Wellbeing Board members believe that too often care is organised around single illnesses rather than all of an individual's needs and strengths and that this should change. - Leaders from health and care also believe many people are treated in hospitals when being cared for in their own homes and communities would give better results.

+• Services can sometimes be hard to access and difficult to navigate.
 Leeds will make health and care services more person-centred, joined-up and focussed on prevention.